vertiond/verthash-one-click-miner/.github/ISSUE_TEMPLATE.md

 <!--- This is normally the contents of a `debug.log` or `config.log` file.
 Raw text or a link to a pastebin type site are preferred.
 You can find the One-Click Miner's debug log in the following place:

-%APPDATA%\vertcoin-ocm on Windows
+%APPDATA%\verthash-ocm on Windows
-$HOME/.vertcoin-ocm on Linux
+$HOME/.verthash-ocm on Linux

 -->